 We know the work doesn’t end when you cross the finish line!
 As a local race, it is important to us that our event leaves a positive social, economic and environmental contribution to the community.

-• Participants are invited to run in support of one of six local charities, or they can choose to support a charity that supports a cause close to their heart.
+- Participants are invited to run in support of one of multiple local charities, or they can choose to support a charity that supports a cause close to their heart.
 Donations can be made online during the registration process.
 Participants can learn more by visiting the “Fundraising” page of our website.